Hall Spassov (our story)

 The gallery has undergone many iterations over the years.
 We began ignorant, making mistake after mistake.
 We attempted to represent artists that were out of our depth.
 We represented artists that fell short of our expectations.
 There were also wins and our efforts were matched by the generosity, guidance and good nature of many along the way.
 Terry Miller and Pat Kimzey were instrumental in Hall’s early career.
 Their model remains the blueprint for the daily operations of our gallery today.
 In 2002, Emerson Robbins all but gave us a space to work and eventually launch the gallery.
 City Arts ran an editorial on our efforts in 2008, which caught the attention of Kemper Development Company with whom we opened our first “street side” location.
 This space allowed us to grow our roster, attract the attention of collectors and continue to hone our ability as dealers.

 In 2009, within a year of moving to street level, we had outgrown our space and faced with making a serious financial commitment to a new location, moved into the space on Bellevue Way in the heart of downtown Bellevue.
-The gallery continued to flourish in this location and allowed us to improve upon our roster of artist including the addition of Alicia Tormey, Francesca Sundsten and Benjamin Britton.
+The gallery continued to flourish in this location and allowed us to improve upon our roster of artists including the addition of Alicia Tormey, Francesca Sundsten and Benjamin Britton.
 In 2014 Hall Spassov Gallery added a second location in Seattle's Historic Pioneer Square.
 The space, formerly occupied by Grover Thurston Gallery, allowed us to better understand the Seattle market and was the base research for an eventual wholesale move to Seattle.

 For nearly twelve years the gallery existed as a cultural anchor in Bellevue, a city that is experiencing change and growth at a staggering pace.
 We are proud of the efforts we have made in placing important work into worthy collections.
-We are most proud of the work we do to cultivate the next generation of art collectors without whom we will not exist, artist will increasingly struggle and creativity and culture will irretrievably fade away.
+We are most proud of the work we do to cultivate the next generation of art collectors without whom we will not exist, artists will increasingly struggle and creativity and culture will irretrievably fade away.

 Close collaboration with curators, designers, architects, and clients throughout the process of initial consultation, budgeting, artwork selection, art placement, overseeing custom framing, and installation.